 Main Streets to Explore: Boulevard du Temple, Square du Temple, Rue des Archives, Rue de Bretagne, Rue de Turenne

-Map of the 3rd Arrondissement: View map here
+Map of the 3rd Arrondissement: View map online to acclimate yourself.

 The district houses a number of interesting tourist attractions worth at least a few hours of your time, especially if you've visited the French capital once before and are on the lookout for something new.